-The pavilion’s shutters will mediate the relationship between these two realms, redefining it as ambiguous and ever-changing.
-By inviting transformation and interaction, the pavilion echoes the strategies of appropriation manifested in Gldani’s many garages and extensions, but redefines them as a collective practice.
+A continuous surface of rotating panels allows the pavilion to transform between a private room - an extension of the block’s domestic spaces - and a more open and fragmented threshold.
+The pavilion’s folding walls redefine the relationship between public-private as ambiguous and ever-changing.
+By inviting transformation and interaction, the pavilion’s rotating panels echo the strategies of appropriation evident in Gldani’s many self-built garages and extensions, but reframes them as a collective practice.

 A bespoke ball-bearing mechanism enables each panel to rotate around a fixed column.
 These panels are wrapped in corrugated roofing, tapering towards each corner to form handles with which each panel can be pushed or pulled.

 An undulating blockwork and timber plinth traces the perimeter of the rotating panels, marking the boundary of the pavilion as a threshold to be inhabited in multiple ways.
 A central opening to the sky reinforces this edge, and the shifting heights of the plinth invites varying forms of adaptation and use.

 8-23-VI establishes a new common ground for the residents of Block 23, with an architectural medium that embraces transformation and collective use.

 8-23-VI is supported by the Creative Europe Programme of the European Union and the Royal Danish Academy of Fine Arts (KADK)